 Lussier Hot Springs, Canada

-Located in Whiteswan Lake Provincial Park in British Colombia, Canada, at 3,635 above sea level, the Lussier Hot Springs is a majestic place to visit and see year-round.
+Located in Whiteswan Lake Provincial Park in British Colombia, Canada, at about 3,600 feet above sea level, the Lussier Hot Springs is a majestic place to visit and see year-round.
 The hottest hot spring can reach up to 109 degrees, and the cool river can be used as a plunge pool for a natural hydrotherapy session.

 Sawtooth National Forest, Idaho